Flu shots now available — walk-ins welcome

 Custom Medication for Kids: A Parent's Guide to Compounding

-If you’ve ever tried to negotiate with a toddler over a spoonful of bitter antibiotic syrup, you understand the daily battle of pediatric medication.
-When a child refuses a vital prescription, turns down a pill they can't swallow, or has an allergy to red dye, standard chain pharmacy options often fail.
+If you’ve ever tried to negotiate with a toddler over a spoonful of bitter antibiotic syrup, you understand the daily challenge of pediatric medication.
+When a child refuses a vital prescription, turns down a pill they can't swallow, or has an allergy to red dye, standard medication formats may not be the right fit.

 Why Won't My Child Take Their Medicine?

 It's rarely stubbornness; it's often biology.
 Children have highly sensitive taste buds that interpret bitter medicine as inherently bad.
-Furthermore, many vital medications are manufactured only with adult dosages and adult pill forms securely in mind.
-The mass-market pharmaceutical industry simply doesn't prioritize the palatability or specific dosing needs of a four-year-old.
+Many medications are produced in standard strengths and forms, which may not match the palatability or specific dosing needs of a four-year-old.

-When an adult dose is cut in half or a pill is crushed into applesauce, it can compromise the efficacy of the drug, leave a chalky texture that induces gagging, or supply an inconsistent dosage of the active ingredient.
+When an adult dose is cut in half or a pill is crushed into applesauce, it can compromise the efficacy of the drug, leave a chalky texture that is difficult to tolerate, or supply an inconsistent dosage of the active ingredient.

 Enter the Compounding Pharmacy